vasuchandrani/College-Book-A-Social-Media-App/README.md

 ## 🛠️ Current Status

-> 🚧 This app is under development.
+> 🚧 This web is under development.
 The vision is clear and development is ongoing.

 ---